• Skip to main content

 Different soil textures give rise to different characteristics in the soil.

-Sandy soils are open textured and free draining, so do not hold water or nutrients well,
+Sandy soils are open textured and free draining, so they do not hold water or nutrients well,

-Clay soils are closed textured, can be come sticky and waterlogged when wet and set hard when dry.
+Clay soils are closed textured, and therefore can be come sticky and waterlogged when wet, and set hard when dry.

 This is important to gardeners because all plants prefer the characteristics of particular types of soil.